-Km 82 is the beginning point of the second hiking option.
-After registering, we arrive at a bridge crossing the Vilcanota River (Urubamba River).
+The second hiking option begins at km.
+82. After registering, we arrive at a bridge crossing the Vilcanota River (Urubamba River).

-The town does organize into three levels or areas.
+The town is organized into three levels or areas.
 This road quickly leads us to the Wayllabamba settlement.

-Scattered houses comprise this town.
+This town comprises scattered houses.
 Wayllabamba, or “place of the Walla Walla,” takes its name from a bird in the area.
 Many platforms harmoniously blend with the topography of the land.
-Together they form the Cusichaca River.
+Together, they form the Cusichaca River.
 This place was responsible for controlling the roads that led to the Salkantay and Machu Picchu mountains.

 A forest of Unca trees (Myrciantes orophyla) with curious contortions gives the road an atmosphere of dimness and solitude.